 - If you don't have formal qualifications but have relevant life and/or work experience, your application will be considered

 - ESOL entry requirements - If your first language is not English you should have minimum ESOL National 5 or equivalent.

 Employer and industry links

 The School of Business and Finance believes that strong links with industry are crucial in order to prepare you further for your chosen career.
-To that effect, representatives from a variety of organisations such as Young Enterprise Scotland and Bridge2Business will come into college to deliver presentations and workshops.
+As a student you will benefit from visits from a variety of organisations such as Young Enterprise Scotland and Bridge2Business who will come into the college to deliver presentations and workshops.